WokLibCodeClub/.github/profile/README.md

 3. [Python clock](https://github.com/WokLibCodeClub/Python-Clock/blob/master/README.md).
 We made this project when the classroom clock broke, and we needed to be able to tell the time to know when to go home.
 You will make a digital clock with Python first, then extend it to make a round clock with hands, using Python turtles.

 4. [Space Race](https://github.com/WokLibCodeClub/SpaceRace/blob/master/README.md).
 Move your rocket from the bottom to the top of the screen - but if you get hit by an asteroid on the way you will be instantly transported back to the start!
 This is a re-creation of an arcade game which was first invented in the 1970s.
-The instructions will show you how to build the game, but they don't give much explanation of how the code is actually working.
+The instructions will show you how to build the game, but they don't give a complete explanation of how the code is actually working.
 You will have to look at your code as you write it and figure this out for yourself.

 ### Create your own version of Snowflakes